Chapter Bylaws

 Section 2.
 Duties.

-Chairs of Immediate Action Groups will keep the Executive Committee and the Regular Meetings of the Local Chapter informed on the activities of the Immediate Action Group.
+Co-Chairs of Immediate Action Groups will keep the Executive Committee and the Regular Meetings of the Local Chapter informed on the activities of the Immediate Action Group.
+They will not serve on the Steering Committee.

-ARTICLE XI.
+ARTICLE XII.
 Delegates to National, Regional, and State Bodies.

 Section 1.
 Convention.